 Keyword domains can also give you a helping hand if you do have quality content.
 For example, if two sites existed with the same content and one was at tools.co.uk and the other was at tims-tools.co.uk, you would expect to see tools.co.uk appear higher in search results.

-So don't make search engines your primary focus - take into account how people will read your domain.
+So don't make search engines your primary focus, take into account how people will read your domain.

 Domains can be anywhere from 3-67 characters long.
 A shorter domain is both easier to remember and type.
 If people can remember your domain, they are more likely to return to your site and potentially tell others about it.
-So all in all short names are better - as long as the domain is still meaningful & relevant.
+So all in all short names are better as long as the domain is still meaningful & relevant.

 There are a few things that could compromise the success of your domain; a few things to bear in mind are listed below:

 Using words that are hard to spell.
 Using commonly misspelled words may effect how many visitors get to your site; you want to make reaching your site as easy as possible.

-· Be careful when using numbers & special characters - they are hard to remember, type and pass on to others.
+Be careful when using numbers & special characters.
+They are hard to remember, type and pass on to others.

-· Odd spellings - for example Flickr eventually acquired flicker - as it was commonly misspelled.
+Odd spellings.
+For example, Flickr eventually acquired flicker as it was commonly misspelled.
 Before acquiring the name it was reported that Flicker.com was getting 3.6million unique visitors a year - most of which were actually looking to reach Flickr.

-· If you already have a company name and brand, having a domain that differs from it could confuse customers.
+Be consistant.
+If you already have a company name and brand, having a domain that differs from it could confuse customers.

 There are more domain types than just .com or .co.uk.
 However, many .com/.co.uk domains have already been snapped up, so the other domain types could provide you with some further options.
 You can always take a look to see which ones are still available, you may even decide you'd like to register the .info, .uk, .net etc. to protect your brand.

-It's also important to keep your details up to date - if you move house or change email address, you'll still need to receive vital communications regarding your domain.
+It's also important to keep your details up to date.
+If you move house or change email address, you'll still need to receive vital communications regarding your domain.
 Registrant details are also used for verification purposes (domains can be suspended if they are not verified).

 Freeola & GetDotted are rated 5 Stars

-Check out some of our customer testimonials below:
+Check out some of our customer reviews below:

 It appears you are using an old browser, as such, some parts of the Freeola and Getdotted site will not work as intended.
-Using the latest version of your browser, or another browser such as Google Chrome, Mozilla Firefox, or Opera will provide a better, safer browsing experience for you.
+Using the latest version of your browser, or another browser such as Google Chrome, Mozilla Firefox, Edge, or Opera will provide a better, safer browsing experience for you.